No passwords, No popups, No AI, No cost:

 -----

 I do firearm repair and had a local shop that as they called it a dry vapor hone applied fine satin finish to polished stainless steel pistols for me.
-They closed there shop and I am wondering if I purchase a small table top blast cabinet.
-What type and fine blast media & grit would I need for getting a "not coarse sand blasted look" but the fine satin finish seen on many pistols like S&Ws 625 revolvers and some stainless semi-auto top slides.
+They closed their shop and I am wondering if I purchase a small table top blast cabinet, what type of fine blast media & grit would I need for getting a "not coarse sand blasted look" -- the fine satin finish seen on many pistols like S&Ws 625 revolvers and some stainless semi-auto top slides.
 Thanks for any help,

 Larry Brooks